 For example, a business seller may offer seller financing or revenue sharing.
 There’s also the possibility of getting a bank loan to help with your acquisition.

-The point is that you should be aware of both the price and terms that will work for you in the near term and long run.
+Overall, you should be aware of both the price and terms that will work for you in the near term and long run.

 6. Take Advantage of Technology